VTYOulu/VTYOulu.github.io/README.md

 https://www.youtube.com/watch?v=K5DTIf-jWhk

-The website will autoupdate and reflect all changes to main via the github runner.
+The website will auto-update and reflect all changes to main via the github runner.
+The built react project can be found at gh-pages branch.